-Sungjin Kang is a partner in the Seoul office of Latham & Watkins and a member of the Finance Department.
+Sungjin Kang is a partner in the Seoul and Hong Kong offices of Latham & Watkins and a member of the Finance Department.
 Mr. Kang is registered as a Foreign Legal Consultant (USA).

 Mr. Kang’s practice includes:

 - Mergers and acquisitions

 He has advised numerous developers, sponsors, project companies, lenders, state-related entities, multinational corporations, financial institutions, private equity and hedge funds, as well as established and startup technology companies on a broad range of complex cross-border transactions.